On average, your neighbors pay $57 a month.See Your Rates

 QuoteWizard can help with that.
 We’ll connect you to top auto insurance companies so you can find a policy that protects you and your loved ones without breaking the bank.

-Last year, 28,519 people used QuoteWizard to compare car insurance rates in Kansas from top companies and find the best deal.
+Last year, 28,519 people used QuoteWizard to compare car insurance quotes in Kansas from top companies, and find the cheapest rates.

 These are the 10 most common vehicles owned by Kansas drivers requesting car insurance quotes through QuoteWizard in the past year.